F

 Chic 1008

-Rusty Draper, Elizabeth Cotten, Peter Paul & Mary, Taj Mahal
+Peggy Seeger, Isla Cameron & Guy Carawan, Rusty Draper, Elizabeth Cotten, Peter Paul & Mary, Taj Mahal

 Written by Elizabeth Cotten when she was a child.
 Peggy Seeger, whose family Cotten had worked for, performed in England in the mid-1950s, which explains how Brit Chas.
 McDevitt picked up the song.
-Two UK songwirters, mistakenly thinking it was traditional, took the credit but Cotton's name was added in later years.
+Two UK songwirters, mistakenly thinking it was traditional, took the credit but Cotten's name was added in later years.

 art